 In brief, sparse factor structures are desirable when possible.
 CFA often test sparse models but requires pre-specifying the factor structure.
 It also benefits from a χ2 fit index useful to judge of the consistency of the optimized model with the observed data.
 EFA only requires specifying the number of factors but typically returns ambiguous dense solution matrices.

-A new approach to the common factor model, hybrid between EFA and CFA, is here proposed to recover the common factors.
-Like EFA, it does not require previous knowledge of the solution, but unlike EFA, it does not even require prespecifying the number of factors.
+Signal Cancellation Recovery of Factors (SCRoF) is proposed herein as a new approach to the common factor model, hybrid between EFA and CFA to recover the common factors.
+SCRoF aims at deciphering the actual factor structure behind the observed correlated variables.
+Like EFA, it does not require previous knowledge of the solution, but unlike EFA, it does not require prespecifying the number of factors.
 Its signal cancellation approach does not proceed by decomposing the correlation matrix and does not need any final heuristic rotation.
-Its only specific requirement to recover the underlying factors and their correlations is that each factor is expressed in at least two variables exclusive to it.
-The essence of the approach consists in explaining all variables by cancellation of their signal, i.e., of the information they received from their common factors, be these correlated or not.
-The method is called Signal Cancellation Recovery of Factors (SCRoF) as it aims at deciphering the actual factor structure behind the observed correlated variables.
+Its only specific requirement to recover the underlying factors and their correlations is that each factor is expressed in at least two exclusive variables.
+The approach consists in explaining all variables by cancelling their signal, i.e., of the information they received from their common factors.

-SCRoF essentially applies the following steps further detailed below: Orphan variables are first excluded since variables with no solid correlation would incorrectly mimic true pairwise signal cancellation.
+SCRoF applies the following steps further detailed below: Orphan variables are first excluded since variables with no solid correlation would incorrectly mimic true pairwise signal cancellation.
 All possible pairs of retained variables are then tested for mutual signal cancellation and clusters are formed of variables able to mutually cancel their respective signal.
 These subsets of variables are temporarily considered unique indicators of a corresponding factor; a good approximation of their loadings is obtained.
 All triplets of clusters are then tested for coplanarity, meaning that any pair of variables from two clusters can cancel the signal of those from the remaining cluster.
 When three clusters are thus found to occupy only two dimensions, one of these clusters is excluded as factor; its variables are deemed multifactorial, just as any other variable that entered no cluster.
 The loadings of all multifactorial variables are then obtained through cancellation of their signal by a suitable subset of variables representing different factors.
 The factor correlation matrix is estimated from all correlations between the exclusive variables of the respective factors, along with their factor loadings; non-significant correlations are nullified.
 The resulting sparse pattern factor and correlation matrices are finally globally optimized for maximum likelihood yielding a χ2 fit index to assess compatibility of the observed data with the model.

 SCRoF was inspired by graph-network approaches to EFA (Cox & Wermuth, 1993, Golino & Epskamp, 2017) that do not proceed by factorization of a reduced correlation matrix.
 These approaches conceptualize the correlations as links between pairs of nodes (i.e., variables).
 Their various algorithms form communities of variables sharing high within-community partial correlations while having as few as possible strong between-community partial correlations.
 Partial correlation is therefore at the heart of these approaches.